-A classification system for Australian social sector initiatives and entities
+A classification system for social sector initiatives and entities

-CLASSIE is a landmark Australian initiative that enables systematic classification of social sector initiatives and entities - an Australian social change dictionary.
+CLASSIE is a landmark Our Community Innovation Lab initiative that enables systematic classification of social sector initiatives and entities: a social sector taxonomy for Australia and New Zealand.

 (describes organisation types and sizes)